Seemant9118/Seemant9118/README.md

 # 💫 About Me:
 My name is Seemant Kamlapuri, a driven and skilled Frontend Developer with a Bachelor of Technology in Information Technology from BBDNITM, Lucknow, maintaining an impressive 8.0 GPA.
-I am currently an intern at Doorpix IT Solutions, where I contribute to the development of ERP systems and e-commerce web applications using technologies such as Next.js, React.js, and React Query.
+I am currently a Software Developer at Techpix Software Solutions (formerly Doorpix), where I contribute to the development of ERP systems and e-commerce web applications using technologies such as Next.js, React.js, and React Query.

 Throughout my career, I have gained valuable experience through various internships.
 At The Redx Technologies Ltd., I honed my skills in designing and implementing web services and APIs using the MERN stack, while collaborating with cross-functional teams.
 During my time at Skillark Pvt Ltd., I worked on an online exam portal, demonstrating my ability to create reusable UI components and design robust database schemas.